Kieron Moore (Irish actor): Supporting roles and occasional leads

 Moore had supporting roles in Carol Reed's The Key (1958) and Robert Aldrich's The Angry Hills (1959) and had a memorable role as town bully Pony Sugrue in Walt Disney's Darby O'Gill and the Little People (1959), where he fought a young Sean Connery.
 He also guest-starred in Tales of the Vikings (1959).

 He gave an impressive performance in the comedy-thriller The League of Gentlemen (1960), playing a homosexual former fascist and army officer recruited to take part in a big robbery.
 He also played opposite Patrick McGoohan in an episode of Danger Man titled 'The Sanctuary' (1960).

 There followed roles in The Day They Robbed the Bank of England (1960), and The Siege of Sidney Street (1960), shot on location in Ireland.

 Moore had the lead role in Doctor Blood's Coffin (1961), directed by Sidney J. Furie and supporting roles in I Thank a Fool (1962), The 300 Spartans, The Main Attraction (1962), The Day of the Triffids (1962) (for Philip Yordan), Girl in the Headlines (1963), and Hide and Seek (1964).

 Moore did two more for Yordan, The Thin Red Line (1964), and Crack in the World (1965) (the second disaster movie after 'Triffids' where his character's romantically linked to Janette Scott), then Son of a Gunfighter (1965) (all second-billed and all shot in Spain) and Arabesque (1966).
 He had lead roles in Bikini Paradise (1967) (filmed in the Canary Islands) and Run Like a Thief (shot in Spain) (1967).
 In his final film, Custer of the West (1967), he played Chief Dull Knife, for Yordan, again shot in Spain.

-He also made television appearances in such shows as Three Live Wires, Sir Francis Drake, Zero One.
-Boy Meets Girl, Department S, Vendetta, Jason King, The Adventurer, The Protectors and Randall and Hopkirk (Deceased)—the last of these was in the episode "When the Spirit Moves You", as the villain Miklos Corri.
+He also made television appearances in such shows as Three Live Wires, Sir Francis Drake, Zero One, Boy Meets Girl, Department S in the 1969 episode Dead Men Die Twice as an international crime boss, Vendetta, Jason King, The Adventurer, The Protectors and Randall and Hopkirk (Deceased)—the last of these was in the episode "When the Spirit Moves You", as the villain Miklos Corri.

 Moore created a TV series, Ryan International (1970), which he also starred in and wrote some episodes.
 It ran for ten episodes.

 His last acting appearance was in an episode of The Zoo Gang (1974).